Home of English Grammar

 3. The manager sent for the clerk, who came at once.

-4. The Hyderabad House in New Delhi, which is being used by the External affairs Ministry, is to be sold.
+4. Hyderabad House in New Delhi, which is being used by the External Affairs Ministry, is to be sold.

-5. One of the officers who were suspected of treachery was the Major himself.
+5. One of the officers who was suspected of treachery was the major himself.

 6. He is the only one among our politicians who is popular throughout the country.